My One Goal When Teaching Guitar

 “To give the student the tools and skill to enable them to teach themselves”

-Read it again, it’s not about me teaching them to play guitar super-fast or for them to motivate themselves to practices for hours and hours each day or for me to make loads of money from them in lesson fees.
-It’s about them.
+Read it again.
+It’s not about me teaching them to play super-fast.
+Nor is my goal to motivate themselves to practices for hours and hours each day.

-By the way, it doesn’t matter if you are a “real” student, I see face to face.
-Or if you’re a “virtual” one – who’s sat half way around the world, the same goal still applies.
+It doesn’t matter if you are a “real” student, I see face to face.
+Or if you’re a “virtual” one – who’s sat halfway around the world, the same goal still applies.

 So what does it all mean, how do I make it work?
 How can you apply it to your advantage?